sdsc-bw/Datasets/README.md

-# Datasets
+# Datasets provided by the Smart Data Solution Center Baden-Würrtemberg and it´s partners

-Datasets available for data analytics trainings
+The following datasets can be used for data analytics trainings permitted under consideration of the corresponding licenses.